 "I have been a student at the Prague School of Photography in Austria for 2 years.
 I wanted to perfect my hobby, photography, so at the same time started to research this topic more and more on the Internet.
 By chance, I came across the e-book "From Basics to Fine Art" and for the first time discovered Julia Anna's fascinating photographs, which are true works of art.
 I was hooked straight away and wanted to learn more about this technique.
 The e-book gave me lots of valuable new insights and I was fascinated by the philosophy and description of the Photography Drawing™ method.
 I was also pleasantly surprised and impressed, of course, by the openness with which Julia Anna and Joel explain this in the e-book and share their valuable knowledge.
 I focused increasingly on long exposure and black and white photography.
 I was determined to learn the technique of Photography Drawing™ myself.

-So when the workshop by Julia Anna in Athens in November 2014 was announced, I registered immediately.
+So when the workshop by Julia Anna in Athens was announced, I registered immediately.
 On receiving the initial information about this workshop, I was already excited and convinced I had made the right choice.
 Never before had a teacher inspired me to examine my experiences, knowledge and understanding so intensely in advance of a workshop.
 This allowed Julia Anna to relate very specifically to each individual at the workshop.

 My summary of the workshop: the money could not have been better spent.
 Julia Anna is a great photographer and artist, but also a great teacher who was very open at this workshop about showing her entire workflow from taking the shot through to processing the image using Photography Drawing™.
 On the second day, we were shown the individual steps of editing images in Adobe Photoshop down to the last detail.
 First-hand tips and tricks, and best of all, with the notes I took, I had no problem creating my own versions of images back at home.
 Of course, I was also inspired by Athens with its magnificent buildings and especially the magical colonnade of the Temple of Poseidon at Cape Sounion.